jgoggles/snf/src/content/19-05-03-tony-wolters-interview.md

 Tony: Why didn't you just say that to begin with?

-Me: Why does anyone do anything, Tony?
+Me: Why does anyone do or not do anything?

 Tony: Search me.
+But does this all mean anything?

-Me: I like your hair and mustache by the way.
+Me: Nothing means anything, Tony.
+But in the slice of context we've chosen to carve out here, both here here and the cosmic here, because we're all just figuring out how to get ourselves out of bed everday, I'd like to think it means that we each have the capacity to make ourselves better, and that it's only relative to what we were before, because if we look at it from a larger scale, with respect to others and how we compare, then we tend to feel like we're terrible, which is no way to go.
+I like your hair and mustache by the way.

 Tony: Thank you.